lawik/notes/Oredev/Talk - Let me introduce Elixir, your entire web stack.md

 ## Actor model, supervision trees & more

-We have no time to cover the fundamentals of how Erlang achieves reliability.
+We have very little time to cover how Erlang achieves reliability.
 Suffice to say it has a very significant and well-respected legacy in that regard.

-The debate is whether the nine nines are really a truthful representation of Ericsson's AXD301 and its reliability or a mere 5 nines is more accurate.
-You know a wretched 5.2 minutes of downtime per year.
-Absolute garbage numbers.
+It is known for putting up nines of uptime.

 If you want to understand the resiliency model, look up Supervision trees for a start.
 Elixir inherits this foundation and uses it for everything.
 It is a fundamental part of the language and runtime.
 And it limits the impact of errors in your application.
 I can also direct you to my Unpacking Elixir blog series that covers a lot of this ground if you want to read up on it.